 Tech Turnarounds Are About People – Not Cost

-Focussing on strategies to drive out cost may work in the short term, but if the strategy is growth a different approach is required, says Envitia CEO Nabil Lodey.
+Focusing on strategies to drive out cost during a corporate tech turnaround may work in the short term, but if the strategy is growth a different approach is required, says Envitia CEO Nabil Lodey.

 The subject of corporate tech turnarounds evokes thoughts of strategies to drive cost out of the business.
 This approach can work in the short term, to improve cash flow for small companies or appease senior leadership and shareholders for larger corporates, but it will be a blocker for growth.

 Instead, a different approach is required if the aim is growth.
 The three critical areas for a tech turnaround are:

 As a former rower, I use a rowing boat analogy to categorise employees within the company when leading an organisation through change.